n6ai/minze/packages/minze-vscode/README.md

 ### Syntax Highlighting

 Minze VS Code extension adds auto-highlighting to `html` and `css` class properties/methods defined as arrow functions.
-Additionally you can manually prefix any template literals or strings with `/**/` to highlight HTML code inside them, or `/***/` to highlight CSS code.
+Additionally you can manually prefix any template literals with `/*html*/` to highlight HTML code inside them, or `/*css*/` to highlight CSS code.

 **Example**